Sharan-Shastri/ee564-2018/Project3/README.md

 - Maximum Speed: 140 km/h
 - Gear Ratio: 4.82

-You can find some reference designs from the [Github repo](https://github.com/odtu/ee564/tree/master/TRAIN).
+You can find some reference analytical designs from the [Github repo](https://github.com/odtu/ee564/tree/master/TRAIN).
+Although you are free to use this as a reference, do not copy anything.
+Reports and source code will be checked by Turnitin

 ## B- Wind Turbine Generator Design